jeffpar/pcjs/blog/_posts/2022/2022-12-28-spying-on-minix.md

 ## Debugging on Real Hardware

-Debugging on old, real hardware can be a challenge, especially if it's an operating system like MINIX, which has its own boot loader and takes over machine.
+Debugging on old, real hardware can be a challenge, especially if it's an operating system like MINIX, which has its own boot loader and takes over the machine.

 Fortunately, since MINIX runs entirely in real-mode, and since I remembered writing a tool for debugging code on an 80386 using v86-mode, I decided to resurrect it.